 The consultative sales approach reflects the truth of this statement.

 In other words, customers don’t like a sale pushed on them.
 It only feels like the sales rep is interested in making a commission rather than actually caring about needs.
-Consultative selling helps to avoid this problem.
+Consultative selling helps to avoid this problem by being solution-based.

 Consultative sales is a method of sales where your salespeople act more like advisers than salespeople and recommend solutions to potential customers based on their needs and problems.

 Of course, the consultative sales approach is not always appropriate.
 It generally applies if your audience has already done their research and now needs the proper guidance to use their knowledge and find a solution to their challenges.
 In-depth product/service research is normally done by a potential customer for larger, pricier purchases.